SCCapstone/Delta/README.md

 All the behavioral tests can be found in `/Delta/delta_web/delta/frontend/tests/`

+When running behavior tests, be sure to be in the following directory:

+`/Delta/delta_web/delta/frontend/`

 To run the tests, from the above directory type
 `npm run coverage`.

 From there the terminal will show what tests are found, what pass, and what warnings or errors are shown.

 Note that when making a behavioral test with Jest the JS file must have a `.test.js` extension.

 ## Authors:
 Vince Kolb-Lugo: kolblugo@email.sc.edu